OmauryMarmolejo/training-week-3/bucket-integration/bucket_estimation.md

 A common buckets configuration example could be made as following:

   - Business Logic
-  - Data Integration
+  - Data Integration.
   - Testing
-  - User Interface
+  - User Interface.

 Task's complexity must be  divided in above's columns format by setting a certain value using Fibonacci's secuence values [1,2,3,5,8,13...]
 ### Example.